begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### NOTE

-OSREAD() doesn't include the last LF character in the file to the resulting
+OSREAD doesn't include the LF character after the last line in the file to the resulting variable:
-variable:

 ### EXAMPLE